Maps are very similar to scale drawings. The main difference is that they are usually used to show places.

 Hint: The entrances to the buildings are marked with crosses on the map.
 You need to measure from these crosses.

-- What is the distance in real life between the site cafe and the site office in metres?
+- What is the distance in real life between the pub and Hotel Sun in metres?

-- How far is it in real life from the three-bedroomed house to the executive beach house in metres?
+- How far is it in real life from the Super Shop to the Beach Bistro in metres?

-- What is the distance in real life from the site storage to the beach in metres?
+- What is the distance in real life from Grooves Nightclub to the beach in metres?

-The distance on the map between the site cafe and site office is 4 cm on the map, and the scale is 1:1,000.
+The distance on the map between the pub and Hotel Sun is 4 cm on the map, and the scale is 1:1,000.
 This means that 1 cm on the drawing is equal to 1,000 cm in real life.
 So to find out what 4 cm is in real life, you need to multiply it by 1,000:

 - 4 × 1,000 = 4,000 cm